 New Zealand will have more challenges in the post-lockdown phase

-Most businesses in New Zealand will currently have no or very limited revenues, but will have continuing costs such as rents, wages and other bills.
+Most businesses in New Zealand will have none or very limited revenues.
+However, they will still have continuing costs such as rents, wages and other bills.
 This will have consequences for ongoing viability and employees’ prospects.
 New Zealand’s firms are mostly small or medium sized enterprises (SMEs) without large balance sheets to absorb major shocks.
 Young people are not in education or are being supervised by parents at home, which creates its own pressures.
 There will be mental illness ramifications because of continued confinement, job losses and uncertainty about the future.
 Police are reporting higher instances of domestic violence due to people being at home with each other more than usual.[1]

 When the lockdown policies are lifted, the businesses that are still in operation will face a double challenge.
 Consumer demand be suppressed, and many New Zealand businesses will have the additional challenge of restarting from zero activity.

-Update: On April 21, this blog post was referenced by The New York Times in their article about New Zealand’s economic recovery post COVID-19.
+Update: On April 21, The New York Times referenced this blog in their article about New Zealand’s economic recovery post COVID-19.

 [1] https://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=12324065